DoSomething/contentful-prototype/docs/development/content-types/articles-page.md

 -   **Cover Image**: Displays at the top of the page and links to a featured Article.

+-   **Header Title**: Custom Title for the featured header article (alternative to headline in article page itself).

+-   **Header Article**: Article that should be displayed and linked to at the top of the Articles page.

+-   **Header Link Text**: Optional custom text for the link out to the header article.

--   **Latest Articles Gallery Title**: The title above the first gallery of articles.
+-   **Featured Articles Gallery Top Title**: The title above the first gallery of articles.

--   **Latest Articles Gallery**: Collection of 7 articles, the first will be the featured article displayed at the top of the page, and the other six in a gallery below.
+-   **Featured Articles Gallery Top**: Collection of 6 articles, for launch these will be the latest articles published on the site.

 -   **Topic Articles Gallery One Title**: The title above the first gallery of articles on a specific topic.